Edmundsons Electricity Corporation: Growth

 At the general meeting of the corporation in July 1947 it was noted that the corporation had six main subsidiaries and owned 12 other companies and supplied an area of 15,000 square miles (38,850 km2) which was nearly a quarter of England and Wales.
 The development of the organisation since 1932 was also analysed.

 Nationalisation

-The Edmundson Corporation opposed nationalisation of the electricity industry.
+The Edmundson Electricity Corporation opposed nationalisation of the electricity industry.
 It claimed that state ownership would increase costs, become a burden on tax payer, and prevent consumer choice.
 It spent £70,000 on an advertising campaign to this effect.

-The Edmundson Corporation was abolished on 31 March 1948 under the terms of the Electricity Act 1947 which nationalised the British electricity supply industry.
+The Edmundson Electricity Corporation was abolished on 31 March 1948 under the terms of the Electricity Act 1947 which nationalised the British electricity supply industry.
 The company's power stations and electricity transmission systems were vested in the British Electricity Authority.
-The local distribution systems and the electricity supply functions were vested in the various geographical Electricity Boards.
+The local distribution systems and the electricity supply functions were vested in the various geographical electricity boards.

+The company was one of five electricity undertakings that operated over large geographical areas.
+Its assets were divided between two or more area electricity boards.
+The five companies were: